 Academic Probation is intended to alert students to unsatisfactory progress and to reestablish progress that will allow continuation of a degree program.
 The probationary period will consist of the student's next term of enrollment as defined above.
-During this period the student will be ineligible to participate in intercollegiate athletics, fine arts productions, student leadership, and independent study or web-based courses.
-Students on Academic Probation will be required to have a reduced course load and work schedule and must meet regularly with an academic advisor to review progress.
+The Academic Probation status requires the student to take a reduced academic load, have study hours in the library, meet bi-weekly with advising; it prohibits any active involvement with athletic teams, play productions, traveling groups, or holding an office.
 Moreover, these students must get the permission of the Registrar or the Vice President for Academic Affairs before taking personal days that require class absences.